postgres-ai/postgres-checkup/HELP.md

 Checks if some common diagnostics Linux tools are installed on the system.

 > Insights:
-> This check shows which helpful troubleshooting utilities are installed on the host.
 > It is worth having at least one or two utilities in every category (memory, CPU, network, I/O, etc.).
 > Such tools should be installed in advance to diagnose incidents in a timed fashion.